 Flour for dusting

-200g of quality plain chocolate (optional, as they are great anyway)
+200g of quality plain chocolate (optional)

 Preheat the oven to 150c.
 Prepare a baking sheet with a sheet of grease proof paper and set aside.